probe-lab/website/content.en/ethereum/gossipsub/duplicates/2025-06w-04d-gossip-duplicates-report.md

 {{< plotly json="/plots/2025/02/06/04/ethereum_mainnet_ef-cdf-time-to-first-duplicate-per-msg-topic.json" height="600px" >}}

 ## Correlation between message size and number of duplicates

-The following heatmap chart shows the correlation between the size of a message and the number of duplicate received.
+Under the same network bandwidth, larger messages take longer to be fully transmitted between peers.
+Since a peer can only detect a message after downloading it completely, the likelihood of receiving duplicates increases with message size.
-The chart shows how many messages per topic were aggregated by defined message size and number of duplicate ranges.
+For reference, check out our ethresear.ch [post](https://ethresear.ch/t/number-duplicate-messages-in-ethereums-gossipsub-network/19921#cdf-of-duplicate-messages-7) about message duplicates.

-We could expect larger messages to have larger number of duplicates, thus, this graph should help understanding if there is any clear threshold.
+The heatmap below shows the correlation between message size and duplicate count, showing the number of messages per topic aggregated by "message size" and "number of duplicates" ranges.

 {{< plotly json="/plots/2025/02/06/04/ethereum_mainnet_ef-correlation-size-duplicates-topic.json" height="600px" >}}